BackupTheBerlios/hjb-svn/trunk/www/command-dispatch.rst

   required of JMS Sessions once message processing begins as described in [JMSSpec]_).

-* are inspired by the Command Pattern (cf [DesignPatterns]_).
+* are inspired by the Command Pattern (cf [DesignPatterns]_) as known its known in good OO circles, or by first-class functions, as its known in functional programming!

 JMS Command Generators
 ----------------------

-If `JMS Commands`_ are the JMS-facing part of the processing of a HTTP request by HJB, then *JMS Command Generators* are the HTTP-facing portion.
+If `JMS Commands`_ are the JMS-facing part of the processing of a HTTP request by HJB, then *JMS Command Generators* are the corresponding HTTP-facing part.

 There is a one-one relationship between JMS Commands and JMS Command Generators.
 Each Generator is tightly coupled to the corresponding JMS